Insights From Insurance for Fair Machine Learning

-As a consequence of the performativity of groups, actuarial fairness is prone to reproduce past injustice (see Section~\ref{sec:performativity}).
+Group-based actuarial fairness, which relies on historical data aggregated by groups, is prone to reproduce past injustice \citep{daniels1990insurability,lehtonen2015producing}, see also Appendix~\ref{sec:performativity}.
 In contrast, the allure of perfect actuarial fairness associated with the personalization of risk, driven by big data and machine learning, is that it is supposedly \textit{individually fair} --- the goal being `segments of one' and setting the premium as $\E[Y|X=x]$.
-However, we argue that this elusive goal cannot be reached.
-The problem is that of the `hidden collective'.
+However, we contend that this elusive goal cannot be reached.
+The core issue lies with the `hidden collective'.
 The working of a neural network is similarity-based computation, arguably interpolation \citep{hasson2020direct}.
-Predictions are always based on data from individuals \textit{similar to you}, where the similarity is with respect to the opaque nonlinear character of the network.
-This argument has been made in the context of insurance: `individualized' risk is still relative to the other members of the collective, and thus fails to be genuinely individual \citep{tanninen2020contested,prainsack2020shifting}.
+Predictions are invariably grounded in data from individuals \textit{similar to you}, where the similarity is with respect to the opaque nonlinear character of the network.
+This argument has been made in the context of insurance: `individualized' risk is still relative to the other members of the collective \citep{tanninen2020contested,prainsack2020shifting}.
 Yet individual justice in an Aristotelian tradition requires treating people \textit{as individuals} \citep{thiery2006fairness,jorgensen2022algorithms}, not based on the data of others.\footnote{We leave open the question to what extent this can be realized by human decision makers.} For the same reason, what is called \textit{individual fairness} in machine learning fails to be genuinely individual, as pointed out by \citet{binns2020apparent}.
 Problematically the collective is implicit, hidden, in the mode of personalization; without transparency and explainability, individuals cannot recognize their own context.
 Insurance scholars have also argued that this diminishes opportunity for collective action \citep{moor2018price,mcfall2018or,krippner2022person} --- the study of collective action in machine learning has just begun \citep{hardt2023algorithmic}.